 Outright International at the UN

-Outright is the only US-based LGBTIQ organization which has consultative status with the United Nations Economic and Social Council (ECOSOC).
+Outright International holds a consultative status at the United Nations Economic and Social Council (ECOSOC).
 One of Outright’s core areas of work is advocating for the advancement of the rights of LGBTIQ people at the United Nations.

 The United Nations (UN) is the birthplace of the Universal Declaration of Human Rights, as well as the organization from which fundamental international human rights law originates.
 The UN sets global human rights standards, and facilitates processes for ensuring they are upheld by Member States.